 There are a number of ways to non-surgically raise the eyebrow.
 BOTOX® Cosmetic can relax the muscles that pull the corner of the brow down.
 This loss of resting tone can lead to a nice elevation of the brow.
 Since it is an indirect effect, we cannot tell in advance who will get the best results from this treatment.
 Some patients look like they have had surgical brow lifts, and others only subtle changes.
 We can also use Ultherapy® to raise the brows in some patients.

-To find out if you are a good candidate for brow lift, blepharoplasty, or both, please come in for a personal evaluation.
+To find out if you are a good candidate for arguably the best brow lift or blepharoplasty NYC has to offer, please come in for a personal evaluation.
 Our phone number is 212-223- 8300.